aninditadash/javascript_basics/README.md

 ### **Function expressions**

 Functions can also be created by a function expression.
-Such a function can be anonymous, it does not have to have a name.
+Such a function can be _anonymous_, _it does not have to have a name_.
 A function expression always results in a value.
 Function expressions cant be hoisted, as the variable will have an initial value of undefined.
 Here, also `this` inside a F.E. will refer to the `window` object.

 ```
 const square = function (number) {